As of 2006, old Resene Total Colour codes, such as 1 R020, were replaced with a new code format that enables easier comparison between colours.

 The first letter or letters tells you what colour group the colour is from:

-The first digits denote the colour's luminance, with 0 being approximately black and 100 being approximately white.
+The first digits denote the colour's luminance, with O being approximately black and 100 being approximately white.

-The second set of digits denotes how far from grey the colour is.
+The second set of digits denotes the saturation of the colour or how far from grey the colour is.
 That is, the lower the number the more grey in the colour, the higher the number the cleaner the colour is.
-For example, Resene Black (black) has a value of 000 while Resene Turbo (bright yellow) has a value of 198.
+For example, Resene Black (black) has a value of 000 while Resene Turbo Y84-198-087 (bright yellow) has a value of 198.